JMelon/TestStoreApi/README.md

 6. Checkout with invalid token returns 401
 7. Checkout with expired token returns 401
 8. Checkout without adding to cart returns error
+9. Get items in cart returns correct list of items previously added to cart
+10. Users can't see items in other users carts
+11. Items can be deleted from cart
+12. Delete non-existent item from cart returns 400
+13. Payment can't be completed without checkout first

 ### Admin Management Tests
 1. Admin can create new product